 Squash (the fruit, not the sport) is an excellent plant for shading the ground and providing easy-to-store food for your family.

-Squashes are members of the Cucurbita, or gourd, family.
-Squashes are edible fruits that grow on vines.
-There is a different group of gourds, called bottle gourds, that are used to make containers.
-They are grown the same way, but are not edible.
+Squashes are members of Cucurbita.
+The squash family includes edible fruits that grow on vines, and inedible gourds, that are used to make containers.
+Both types are grown the same way.
 In either case, winter varieties of these Native Americans can grow up to 50 feet long!
 Summer squashes tend to have bushier growth than winter varieties, but most squash plants can really spread out, so don’t plant more than you have room for in the garden.

 Caring for squash plants